-Interestingly, the issue often arises where an employer calls an employee in to tell them, "Sign this resignation, or you are fired."
+What if an employer calls you in and says, "Sign this resignation or you're fired"?
 When an employee quits in anticipation of an inevitable discharge, the issue becomes whether the employer had just cause to terminate the employee.
 If the employer did, then the employee will not qualify for compensation.
 However, if the employer did not have just cause to terminate, then the employee may well qualify for compensation despite the resignation.
-Important here is to establish that the termination was inevitable – that it was certain to happen.

 To learn more, see our section on Eligibility Rules for Unemployment Benefits.